BSpendlove/freeradius-api/README.md

 }
 ```

+## API Documentation

+You can visit the `/docs` endpoint to view an automatically generated swagger documentation for the common endpoints such as creating/reading/deleting users and groups, and adding check/reply attributes.
+However I will slowly be working on other documentation to go alongside with the in-build swagger UI documentation.

 ## TO DO

 - Add functionality to store Attribute/Value pairs in the freeradius database to perform validation to ensure only support AVPairs are stored in the database radcheck, radreply, radgroupcheck and radgroupreply tables.